kubeflow/examples/github_issue_summarization/02_distributed_training.md

 Master should always have 1 replica.
 This is main worker which will show us status of overall job.

 PS, or Parameter server, is Pod that will hold all weights.
-It can have any number of replicas, recommended to have more than 1 - every replica will spread load, which would increase performance for io-bound training.
+It can have any number of replicas, recommended to have more than 1 - load will be spread between replicas, which would increase performance for io-bound training.

 Worker is Pod which will run training.
 It can have any number of replicas.